-Figure 6.5 presents the percentage of agricultural households incurring expenditure on chemical fertiliser by district, which in Burera district is around 41.6%.

-The national average is around 29% with Gakenke district incurring the highest percentage (63%) and Nyarugenge district the lowest (2.2%) among all districts.
+The following figure 6.5 presents the percentage of agricultural households incurring expenditure on chemical fertiliser by district, which in Nyabihu district is 61.6%%.
+The national average is around 29% with Gakenke district incurring the highest (63%) percentage and Nyarugenge district incurring the lowest (2.2%).